Responding to Climate Changes

 Initiatives at group companies

-At domestic and overseas group companies we are actively working to eliminate wasteful energy use by further promoting holiday mode (a mode that reduces the power consumption of equipment on holidays), narrowing air-conditioned areas with partitions, creating equipment downtime by adjusting production, shortening idle time, changing operating conditions, etc. In Thailand, we are also modifying equipment to enable frequent shutdowns according to production conditions.
+Many bases are seeing an increase in production volume in fiscal 2024.
+As a result, domestic and overseas group companies are further promoting holiday mode (a mode that reduces power consumption of equipment on holidays), narrowing air-conditioned areas with partitions, creating equipment downtime by adjusting production, shortening idle time, changing operating conditions, and other measures to actively eliminate wasteful energy use.

 Water Risk Management policy and guideline